Yobuligo/ServiceProvider.TypeScript/README.md

 ```

 2. Implement the service definition class which references the service type.
 This class must extend `ServiceDefinition`.
 It is the key which is used to provide or consume a service.

+A service definition per service is required, as an interface type as service type only exists at designtime, but there must be a concrete type (the service definition class) which is available at runtime, which can be analyzed and which is connected to the service type.
 ```
 class LoggerService extends ServiceDefinition<ILogger> {}
 ```